rbowsley/lamplighthelp/source/21-3-0_The_Comms_Module-_Creating_and_Logging_Comms.markdown

 #### Document Templates

-These are standard letters and emails (or parts of them) which are unique to your organisation, that any database operator can use - simply select the one that you want to use from the menu.
+These are standard letters and emails (or parts of them) which are unique to your organisation, that any database operator can use - simply select the Text Template that you want to use from the menu in the editor.

+Word file Templates appear as a list below the main text editor.
+If you want to use one of these to generate a letter or document, just ignore the text editor and select the file from the listing.

 See section [21.1.1 {{Comm}} Templates](/help/index/p/21.1.1) for more information about document templates and how System Administrators can set them up.